CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

  * Azure Bicep
  * Terraform

--You can automate ARM Template deployment from Azure DevOps.
-Without going deeper, let's see what is the basic workflow.

 #### 2. Infrastructure configuration

-If you don't manage configuration carefully, your business could encounter disruptions such as systems outages and security issues.
+If you don't manage configuration carefully, your business could encounter disruptions such as system outages and security issues.
 Optimal configuration can enable you to quickly detect and correct configurations that could interrupt or slow performance.

 - When creating new resources on Azure, you may take advantage of configuration as code to bootstrap the deployment.